-"I don't know," replied the big grouper.
-"Today, my friend the octopus Fitneson swam to see me.
+"I don't know," he replied.
+"Today, my fellow octopus Fitneson swam to see me.
 He suggested that I go on a diet for a week."

-The bizukas, who always loved to have a good meal, moved back in fear.
+The bizukas, who always loved to have a good meal, shook aback frightened.

 "I don't even know what to do," Bob spoke out thoughtfully.